Most Common Mistakes In Sports Betting

 12. Taking way too many shots with parlays

 Placing a parlay bet with a small dollar amount on a big slate of games can be exciting.
 After all, who doesn’t like the idea of winning a lot from a small investment?
 The entertainment aspect of parlays is high, as is the potential return, so bettors keep coming back.

 However, parlays are really tough to hit.
 For confirmation, consider that the biggest source of hold at sportsbooks comes from unsuccessful parlay wagers.
 Sure, books will pay out a lot when the moonshots hit, but they also know they’re keeping the majority of parlays that come in.

 If you want to place a parlay or two for fun, go for it.
-Just be sure to keep your expectations in check while also making sure you don’t drain your bankroll in a quest for glory.
-You can build up much more consistency with single wagers, so keep your focus there.
+Just be sure to keep your expectations in check while also ensuring you don’t drain your bankroll in a quest for glory.
+You can build up more consistency with single wagers, so keep your focus there.